himulawang/echo-ip/README.md

 Note: HTTP POST methods are supported in case the client wishes to bypass proxies that cache HTTP GET requests/responses but ignore HTTP POST.

+## Download
+You can download a complied version of the server on the releases page of this repository.

+Note, this software is only for GNU/Linux.

 ## Future Features
 - Let's Encrypt support to automatically refresh certificates and restart the server